Blackrock is undergoing a building boom after many years of inactivity with major commercial and retail developments on Frascati Road.

 Love it or loath it – Halloween is here – and it means that images of witches riding brooms, scarecrows and poorly carved pumpkins are probably plaguing your news feed.

 We’re taking a different route by playing to our strengths and exploring our top 10 list of creepy buildings and monuments that is sure to give you nightmares for weeks… or at least make for some intriguing lunch-time scrolling.

-We did a run around the office and got #Team3DDB’s top picks resulting in a fine selection of both international and local Irish attractions that left a lasting impression on our team.
+We had a virtual team catch up and decided our top 10 spooky picks.
+This resulted in a fine selection of both international and Irish attractions that left a lasting impression on our team.

 Hellfire Club, Montpelier Hill, Dublin